 Advantageous minimum focusing distance

 With a minimum focus distance of 2 meters, the Bushnell Engage X 10×42 does very well.
 You will be able to observe your targets at very close range without making it difficult to focus.
-Even if we will rather use these binoculars to observe animals in the distance, we can still make some close observations without too much difficulty.
+Even if we would rather use these binoculars to observe animals in the distance, we can still make some close observations without too much difficulty.

 High linear field